zen-ocean/cluster-cmd/readme.md

 # cluster-cmd

-**cluster-cmd** is a small framework implementing the command-response paradigm for the Cluster module.
-Instead of concentrating inter-process comunication (ipc)  logic into the ```worker.on``` and ```process.on``` event handlers, you can  call a function in another thread pretty much the same way  you would call a local function.
+**cluster-cmd** is a small framework implementing the command/response paradigm for the Node.js Cluster module.
+Instead of concentrating inter-process comunication logic into the ```worker.on``` and ```process.on``` event handlers, you can  call a function in another thread pretty much the same way  you would call a local function.

 Main features: